 Venue of the activities

-All the activities of a Cooperation Partnership must take place in the countries of the organisations participating in the project, either as full or as associated partners.
+All the activities of a Cooperation Partnership must take place in the countries of the organisations participating in the project, either as full partners or as associated partners.

 In addition, if duly justified in relation to the objectives or implementation of the project: